mangapress/mangapress/README.md

 ### 4.0
 #### 4.0.0
    * Removed `the_content` processing for Latest/Comic Archive pages
+   * Fixed issue with using Latest/Comic Archive pages as the home/front page
    * Added templates for Latest Comic and Comic Archive pages
    * Added new "Comic Pages" post-type
    * Added warnings for assigning Latest/Comic Archive pages